SCF-org/scf/README.md

 # Recover specific environment
 scf-deploy recover --env prod

+# Show all SCF-managed resources
+scf-deploy recover --all

 # Overwrite existing state file
 scf-deploy recover --force
 ```

+**Enhanced Resource Discovery** (NEW in v0.5.0):

+Now discovers ALL AWS resources, not just S3 and CloudFront:

+1. 📦 **S3 Buckets** - Tagged buckets with app/environment
+2. ☁️ **CloudFront Distributions** - Distributions with matching tags
+3. 🔐 **ACM Certificates** - SSL certificates with domain info (NEW!)
+4. 🌐 **Route53 Hosted Zones** - DNS zones with domain records (NEW!)

 **How it works:**

-1. Searches for S3 buckets with `scf:managed=true` tag
+1. Searches for all resources with `scf:managed=true` tag
-2. Finds associated CloudFront distributions
-3. Filters by app name and environment
+2. Filters by app name and environment from config
+3. Discovers S3 buckets, CloudFront distributions, ACM certificates, and Route53 zones
-4. Reconstructs the state file from AWS resources
+4. Reconstructs the complete state file from AWS metadata

 **Options:**